marcos-mri/.github/profile/README.md

 ## Acknowledgments

 We express our gratitude to the international community of low-field MRI researchers for their contributions to the development of MaRCoS, including: Tom O'Reilly and Andrew Webb from the Department of Radiology, Leiden University Medical Center, Leiden, The Netherlands; Benjamin Menküc from University of Applied Sciences and Arts Dortmund, Germany; Lincoln Craven-Brightman and Jason P. Stockmann from Massachusetts General Hospital (MGH), A. A. Martinos Center for Biomedical Imaging, Charlestown, MA, USA.
-Also a special aknoledgment to Thomas Witzel from MGH for developing OCRA (https://www.opensourceimaging.org/project/ocra-open-source-console-for-real-time-acquisition), the predecessor of MaRCoS.
+Also a special aknoledgment to Thomas Witzel from MGH for developing [OCRA](https://www.opensourceimaging.org/project/ocra-open-source-console-for-real-time-acquisition), the predecessor of MaRCoS.

 Thank you for being a part of the MaRCoS community!